MaRuifeng/django-coffeeshop/README.md

 ## Extension Requirements
 * Adding new beverage types or sizes: available via the Django admin console
 * Support of adding condiments (grass jelly etc.): if the condiments have fixed price increments, a new model representing them can be added with a reference added to the `Order` model.
-Codeondiments are taken as parallel products offered by the shop just like beverages.
+Condiments are taken as parallel products offered by the shop just like beverages.

 ## Author